|"Casino Royale" (1967).|

 The truly defining quality of this film is that it is undeniably British.
 Indeed, that is how it should be, Bond is a British agent and he works for the Queen.
 With all the "official" films, Bond instead is portrayed as a kind of stateless archetype.
 There are all sorts of sly digs at the "official" films, not the least being the interchangeable Bonds and the fact that, while he is an identifiable individual, he is portrayed as more of a symbol of invincibility than anything else.
 While Bond is quite at home with the Americans in the "official" films, here he is defiantly British, and the Americans (and everyone else) are caricatures written as broad stereotypes.

 Besides being the birth of the modern satire, "Casino Royale" also introduced stunt casting.
-George Raft is billed as a lead, despite having exactly one line of dialog and about 20 seconds of screen time, solely because he can stand there and flip his coin.
+George Raft is billed as a lead, despite having exactly one line of dialog and about 20 seconds of screen time, solely to have him stand there and flip his coin.
 Woody Allen is present to do his neurotic American Jew bit, Jean-Paul Belmondo to represent the French, and so forth.
+Orson Welles plays the heavy and essentially steals his scenes as Le Chiffre - which admittedly is not too difficult to do in this haphazard affair.
+Ursula Andress, in her second Bond outing (after "Dr. No") and Daliah Lavi are around to spice things up.
+Some of the biggest stars in Hollywood and other endeavors are in the background if you keep your eyes open and don't blink (e.g., Peter O'Toole, Elke Sommer, Burt Kwouk, Jacqueline Bisset, Stirling Moss).

 Aside from everything else, the score is a treasure.
-Herb Alpert and Burt Bacharach are at the tops of their games, the crown jewel being the hit "The Look of Love."
-You'll probably enjoy the film just because of that tune's sudden introduction midway through.
+Musical composers and performers Herb Alpert and Burt Bacharach are at the tops of their games, the crown jewel being the hit "The Look of Love" sung by Dusty Springfield.
+You'll probably enjoy the film just because of that tune's sudden appearance midway through.

 Full of all sorts of marvelous send-ups of the Bond franchise, the real drawback to "Royale" is simply that it is disjointed and difficult to follow.
 The film opens with Peter Sellers being identified as Bond, but then we abruptly get the Niven character as Bond, and it all gets confusing.
-There are also huge holes in the script - one second Bond is chasing the villain Le Chiffre (Orson Welles in an awesome turn), the next he is being tortured by Le Chiffre.
+There are also huge holes in the script - one second Bond is chasing the villain Le Chiffre (Orson Welles), the next he is being tortured by Le Chiffre - without any explanation what happened in between.
 The story really ignites every time Orson is on the screen, each appearance memorable.

-A few times, improv moments by Sellers that are absolutely unrelated to anything else in the film are thrown in simply because they are mildly amusing in a droll way.
+A few times, improv moments by Sellers that are absolutely unrelated to anything else in the film are thrown in simply because they are available.
 As you've probably heard, the problem was because Sellers left the production while on some kind of ego trip and they had trouble fitting his scenes together in any kind of coherent fashion.
 You really need to view this several times to sort everything out and enjoy all the references.
 Not everybody will have the patience to do that.

 But, if you put in the effort, you will appreciate why this was one of the top box office hits of 1967.
 It is a wildly amusing spoof of the pompous "official" Bond franchise and well worth your time.